carlhenrikrolf/microtonOS/README.md

 Approximates classical Arabic music.

 <b>31edo (<font color="red">micro</font><font color="yellow">tonal</font>).</b>
-Approximates 1/4 meantone tuning used in classical European music from the 1600s.
+Approximates 1/4 meantone tuning used in [European classical music](european..md) from the 1600s.
+Closely approximates the harmonic seventh (the seventh harmonic in just intonation).

 ## Layout Presets
 d is a distance parameter.
 A suitible value is the size of the minor or neutral third.